 We’re working to accelerate the global shift from the dirty fossil fuels driving climate change to renewable energies, so we can power our lives and economies without destroying our planet.

-If you’re ready to join us, apply to join the Climate Reality Leadership Corps at our upcoming training in Berlin from June 26—28!
+If you’re ready to join us, attend one of the upcoming Climate Reality Leadership Corps trainings!
 You'll gain the practical skills, knowledge, and network to organize and lead your community in the fight against climate change.